 To park on campus, student vehicles must display a valid Bowdoin student parking decal.
-The semester cost to register a motor vehicle is $50.

 STUDENT PARKING REGULATIONS

 - 52 Harpswell

 - Admissions Lot - in addition to Monday-Friday, parking is prohibited on Saturday's from 8:00 a.m. to 12:00 p.m.

 - First-year students do not have campus parking privileges.

 - Hoverboards and similar devices probited on campus: